EliK97/EliK97/README.md

- :telescope: Software Engineer and contributing to frontend and backend for building web applications.
+ :telescope: Software Engineer contributing to frontend and backend for building web applications.

 <div>